Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 }
 ```

-We can see that the Block component purpose is to define the form to manage the content and how render it.
+We can see that the Block component main purpose is to define the form to manage its content and how render it.

 As we

-* won't use Blade engine for rendering, but we need to implement the `render()`method
+* won't use Blade engine for rendering, but we need to implement the `render()` method and return a `View`

 * want to have just a translatable Text Input